Ukraine's Zelenskyy hopeful about meeting Vladimir Putin | DW | 26.04.2021

 Despite a 2020 ceasefire, the conflict in eastern Ukraine between the Ukrainian army and pro-Russia separatists picked up again earlier this year.

-Zelenskyy made the remarks at an event marking the 35th anniversary of the Chernobyl nuclear disaster which took place near Ukraine's border with Belarus.
+Zelenskyy made the remarks at an event marking the 35th anniversary of the Chernobyl nuclear disaster that took place near Ukraine's border with Belarus.

 The Ukrainian president pledged not let the Donbass conflict region turn into another no-go zone like the contaminated land around the atomic plant.